Nebra77/cafe-menu/README.md

 ## Project Description

-A simple HTML website for a space-themed café menu.
+An HTML website for a space-themed café menu.
 This project was created with basic web development skills and to showcase a creative menu design with space-inspired food names.

 ## Features